Part 6: Tasks

 Scrub/Eligibility Parameters

 Click on the Scrub/Eligibility row to expand and view the parameters here.
 Within this section are the global eligibility overrides, HCE/Key overrides and limit overrides.
-For specific help on each question within this section, click here.

 Scrub/Eligibility Results